 Before you begin shopping for your new home, we also recommend taking time to track your current spending and budgeting for your down payment and other expenses.
 It’s crucial to review your finances so that you know how much home you can afford.
 And for couples, reviewing your finances together is a great way to avoid any surprises and make sure you are both on the same page with your budget and financial goals.
 Take a look at our tools to help you track your current spending, determine an affordable down payment, and plan a budget.

-Our interactive Owning a Home tools can guide you through the entire home buying process, from preparing to shop to getting ready to close on your new home.
+Our interactive "Buying a House" tools can guide you through the entire home buying process, from preparing to shop to getting ready to close on your new home.
 Because choosing the right home loan is just as important as choosing the right home, we have information and resources to help you understand and compare loan offers.

 We’ve got a lot of information on our site already to help you get started.